krakenjs/freshy/README.md

 * `module` (*String*) - the module to reload

-(Attempt to) completely unload and reload a given module in place.
+Completely unload and reload a given module in place, leaving the new copy in the cache.
 Returns reloaded module.

 ```javascript
 var minimist = require('minimist'),